dmoypal/TraDIS_in_P.limnophila/README.md

 5. ```stats_essentiality.sh```
 6. ```domain_essential.py```

+You will also need the genome of interest, in this case that of P. limnophila, in .gff3 and .fna format.
+For this .fna, you will need to create a bowtie index using ```bowtie2-build```.
+See bowtie2 [documentation](https://bowtie-bio.sourceforge.net/manual.shtml#the-bowtie-build-indexer).
 ## Credits

 This project has been developed thanks to the effort and contribution of the following individuals: